Aravkataria/house-floor-generator/README.md

      - Number of rooms

 6. **View results**
-   - The generated final floor plan will be saved in a folder with a timestamped filename.
+   - The generated final floor plan will be saved in a folder with a timestamped filename with 256×256 pixels.

 ## Sample Outputs
-A few sample generated floor plans are included in the `samples/` folder.
+A few sample generated floor plans are included in the `samples/` folder for demonstration purposes.